 - Training watermelons to grow on trellises maximizes the amount of fruit you can grow in a raised bed.

 You can truly maximize watermelon growing space in a raised bed by trellising.
 With this system, you can fit 3 watermelon vines in a single 8-foot-by-4-foot raised bed.
 You can grow anywhere from 60 to 120 pounds of watermelon in this space, which is a sizable harvest for such a small footprint.
+A raised bed can also help keep certain animals at bay.

 How Deep Should a Raised Bed be for Watermelon?